-The principal object and activity of the Academy is the operation of Whitstone School Academy Trust to provide free education and care for pupils of different abilities between the ages of 11 and 16.
+The principal object and activity of the Charitable Company is the operation of Whitstone School Academy Trust to provide free education and care for students of different abilities between the ages of 11 and 16.

-The aims of the Academy Trust during the year ended 31 August 2018 are summarised below:
+The aims of the Academy during the year ended 31 August 2019 are summarised below:

-- to continue to raise the standard of educational attainment and achievement of all students. - to provide a broad and balanced curriculum, including extra curricular activities. - to develop students as more effective learners. - to develop the Academy site so that it enables students to achieve their full potential. - to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care. - to improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review. - to maximise the number of students who achieve 5 9 4 GCSE grades including English and - to provide value for money for the funds expended. - to enhance the curriculum at partner primary schools to accommodate some specialist teaching and a range of activities. - to develop greater coherence, clarity and effectiveness in Academy systems. - to comply with all appropriate statutory and curriculum requirements. - to manage and run the Leisure Centre to ensure it provides a first class facility for students, parents, staff and the Shepton Mallet community and to provide a source of income for the Academy. - to develop the Academy's capacity to manage change, and - to conduct the Academy's business in accordance with the highest standards of integrity and probity b.
-OBJECTIVES, STRATEGIES AND ACTIVITIES
+- to continue to raise the standard of educational attainment and achievement of all students. - to provide a broad and balanced curriculum, including extra curricular activities. - to develop students as more effective learners. - to develop the Academy site so that it enables students to achieve their full potential.

+- to ensure that every child enjoys the same high quality education in terms of resourcing, tuition and care. - to improve the effectiveness of the Academy by keeping the curriculum and organisational structure under continual review. - to maximise the number of students who achieve 5 9 4 GCSE grades including English and Maths. - to provide value for money for the funds expended. - to enhance the curriculum at partner primary schools to accommodate some specialist teaching, and a range of activities. - to develop greater coherence, clarity and effectiveness in school systems. - to comply with all appropriate statutory and curriculum requirements. - to manage and run the Leisure Centre to ensure it provides a first class facility for students, parents, staff and the Shepton Mallet community and to provide a source of income for the School. - to develop the School's capacity to manage change, and - to conduct the School's business in accordance with the highest standards of integrity and probity.

-At Whitstone School we aim to get the best for, and from, each child.
+At Whitstone School we aim to achieve the best for, and from, each child.
 We intend to enable each child to realise his or her full academic, creative and physical potential and to develop positive social and moral values.
-Our Academy is a community in which young people, staff and parents are part of a safe, happy and caring environment.
+Our Academy is a community in which children, staff and parents should be part of a happy and caring environment.